 Scenarios of the food turnaround

-Our food system is suffering from the consequences of climate change and the vicious circle of profit maximisation and waste of resources.
-In addition, it is embedded in a questionable consumer culture in which the appreciation of our livelihoods and food is often lacking.
-Constant cultural criticism and reminders of ethical standards are important because they set debates in motion.
+Our food system is suffering from the consequences of climate change and the vicious circle of profit maximization and waste of resources.
+In addition, it is embedded in a questionable consumer culture in which appreciation for our livelihoods and our food is often lacking.
+Constant cultural criticism and the call for ethical standards are important because they get debates rolling.

-At the same time, we are facing radical changes in the area of nutrition, where no one can be left behind: An entire society needs new perspectives for a prosperous coexistence - sustainable solutions for the future are required.
+At the same time, we are facing radical changes in the area of nutrition in which no one should be left behind: An entire society needs new perspectives for a prosperous coexistence - sustainable solutions for the future are in demand.

-But where do we start in a tightly networked system?
+But where to start in a densely networked system?

-In the workshop, participants will discuss effective approaches to help shape local and regional food systems.
-The focus will be on nutrition councils as a political instrument for democratising nutrition, because:
+In the workshop, participants will discuss effective approaches for helping to shape local and regional food systems.
+The focus will be on food councils as a political instrument for democratizing food, because:

-Harald Lemke is a philosopher, author and director of the International Forum Gastrosophy, a transdisciplinary think tank on nutrition.
-He teaches at the Centre for Gastrosophy at the University of Salzburg and at the Slow Food University of Gastronomic Sciences Pollenzo (Italy).
-He also holds guest professorships in Kyoto and Shanghai and is co-founder of the Hamburg Nutrition Council.
+Harald Lemke is a philosopher, book author and director of the International Forum Gastrosophy, a transdisciplinary think tank on nutrition issues.
+He teaches at the Center for Gastrosophy at the University of Salzburg and at the Slow Food University of Gastronomic Sciences Pollenzo (Italy).
+In addition, he holds visiting professorships in Kyoto and Shanghai and is co-founder of the Nutrition Council Hamburg.

 Jens Flammann is a graduate economist, social entrepreneur and freelance learning designer.
-He has worked in business development for medium-sized companies and at the Centre for European Economic Research (ZEW).
-In 2018 he initiated the Rhine-Neckar Nutrition Council.
-Flammann deals with sustainability in the ecological, social and economic sense as well as with policy innovations in municipalities.
+He worked in business development for medium-sized companies and at the Center for European Economic Research (ZEW).
+In 2018, he initiated the Rhine-Neckar Nutrition Council.
+Flammann focuses on sustainability in the environmental, social and economic sense as well as policy innovations in municipalities.